• Peacock is a new streaming service that offers a free tier, news, sports and NBC's extensive back catalogue of TV shows.

 When you sign up for Peacock Premium, you'll be offered a 7-day free trial, no matter if you want the $4.99 or $9.99 tier.
 The latter is ad-free, the former has 3 to 5 minutes of ads per hour.

-Peacock TV price and free tier
+Peacock TV cost and pricing info

 Times are tough and our pockets are getting tighter, so it's good that Peacock TV starts as a freebie and works its way up to a premium service.

 Peacock Free, the free and ad-supported streaming tier, will house 7,500 hours of programming.
 That includes next day access to current seasons of freshman broadcast series; select episodes of marquee Peacock originals and tent-pole series; complete classic series; popular movies; curated daily news and sports programming such as the Olympics; and Spanish-language content.
 Peacock's free streaming service will also feature genre channels such as "SNL Vault," Family Movie Night” and “Olympic Profiles.”

 Peacock Premium is $4.99 per month if you don't have Comcast, and those subscribers will pay $9.99 per month to get Peacock Premium Plus without most ads.
 Those with a Comcast subscription get Peacock Premium for free.